vladzaets/spree_order_recalculate/README.md

 As spree doesn't update line items price when products price changes, this extension do it.

 Tested with spree 3.0.2.beta.
+Also it should be 100% compatible with spree 2.4.

 Installation
 ------------